Last updated on 2026-03-05

 Program overview

-The Communicative Disorders Assistant program is structured to be completed in 1 year of full-time study.
+The Communicative Disorders Assistant program is a 1-year full-time graduate certificate program.
 The program is delivered in person, ensuring that students receive direct interaction with faculty and peers.
 Key components of the program structure include:

-• Hands-on experience through an on-site speech, hearing, and language clinic.
+- Hands-on clinical experience through an on-site speech, hearing, and language clinic.

-• Field placement opportunities to gain practical experience in relevant settings.
+- Field placement opportunities that allow students to gain practical experience in relevant settings.

-• Focus on developing programming skills and intervention techniques.
+- Focus on developing programming skills and intervention techniques under the guidance of qualified Speech-Language Pathologists and Audiologists.

-Students will engage in a variety of learning experiences, including clinical placements that enhance their understanding of communication disorders and prepare them for future employment in the field.
+Students will engage in a variety of treatment settings, including virtual care, enhancing their adaptability and skill set in the field.

 Featured Experiences

-• Hands-on learning in the Harmonize for Speech, Hearing and Language Clinic, utilizing state-of-the-art equipment.
+- Clinic rotations in the Harmonize for Speech, Hearing and Language Clinic, providing state-of-the-art equipment and training.

-• Opportunity to observe and participate in speech-language and audiological treatment sessions.
+- Opportunities to observe and participate in speech-language and audiological treatment sessions with community clients.

 Career Options